 Reconstituting Geographies is an initiative to read, study, talk, research, make, and engage together.
 You can participate in the TMBR Reading Group.
 You can contribute in the TMBR assemblies.
 Or if you want you want to collaborate please let us know and we can work together on developing the research and organising moments on theme’s we study.

-Reconstituting Geographies in 2020 will develop in two semesters
+Reconstituting Geographies will develop over the longterm in two semesters a year.

 That Might Be Right